The hottest peppers in the world are always changing. By the time you read this post, there will probably be even spicier chillies on the market.

-During my research, I pulled up five different countries that have peppers rating at over 1 million Scoville Heat Units (SHU) or more.
+During my research, I found five different countries that have peppers rating at over 1 million Scoville Heat Units (SHU) or more.

 Can you guess where they come from?
 (No cheating, don’t scroll down yet! 😉 )